The Low Farm & Duddon View Barn, Ulpha

-This traditional Lakeland cottage has generous accommodation for up to eight guests, in 4 bedrooms, and has many original features, including flagstone and Oak floors, beamed ceilings, wood burning stove, open fire places, Aga, original doors, timber paneling and a lovely wood fired hot tub.
+This traditional Lake District holiday cottage has generous accommodation for up to nine guests, in 4 bedrooms, and has many original features, including flagstone and Oak floors, beamed ceilings, wood burning stove, open fire places, Aga, original doors & timber paneling.
 It sits on a generous plot with beautiful gardens, great views and ample parking, just a short walk from the babbling, clear waters of the River Duddon.

-The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom, bunk room, family bathroom and shower room.
-There is free wifi (up to 2.0 mb/s) and a coin operated pay phone (mobile signal poor).
+The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom (+ pull out bed), bunk room, family bathroom and shower room.
+There is free super fast wi-fi and a coin operated pay phone (mobile signal poor).
 Each room is described in more detail below:

 Kitchen: Stable door in stone entrance porch opens into a beautiful, spacious farmhouse kitchen with oak worktops, beamed ceiling, stable door to back garden, Aga, small table with 3 chairs, electric oven, hob, fridge, freezer, dishwasher, microwave, toaster, kettle and all the utensils, crockery and cutlery you would need.

-Dining Room: Beamed and part paneled dining room with seating for 8 guests around a rustic farmhouse table.
+Dining Room: Beamed and part paneled dining room with seating for 9 guests around farmhouse table.

-Living Room: Spacious living room with local slate floor, wood burning stove, ample seating, Freesat TV, DVD and views over the garden and fells beyond.
+Living Room: Spacious living room with local slate floor, wood burning stove, ample seating, BT & Freesat TV, DVD and views over the garden and fells beyond.